forkmeplease/openproject/docs/mobile-app-guide/core-features/projects/README.md

   title: Projects
   priority: 780
 description: An organized view of all portfolios, programs, and projects you have access to.
-keywords: Mobile app features projects
+keywords: Mobile app features projects, mobile project, mobile portfolio, mobile program, program, programme, project, portfolio, mobile app
 ---

 # Projects